thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-requirements-support.md

 ThoughtSpot Cloud does not support the following:
 - Loading data using tsload
 - Custom calendar
-- Data cannot be migrated to another ThoughtSpot cluster, but you can migrate Pinboards, Answers, Views, tables, and Worksheets.
+- Data cannot be migrated to another ThoughtSpot cluster, but you can migrate Liveboards, answers, views, tables, and worksheets.

     For migration details, see [Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html).